This Raw Mango Mint Rasam is perfect for summer. Cooling and so refreshing and tastes so yum with rice or when drunk by itself!

 Raw Mango Mint Rasam is a recipe I learnt from N’s grandmother.
 Rasam is a staple in a South Indian household and 11 years ago, when I married into a south Indian household, I was most amazed by the whole cycle of eating.
 Dal, Sambhar, poriyal, rasam and then curd rice.
 It was almost like a sacred ritual and slowly over time, I warmed up to it.
 The days I eat a south Indian lunch, I find myself following the same sequence and a difference or a missing item tends to upset me.
 Strange how we become creatures of habit!

 I got married in November, in the middle of Bangalore’s almost winter and the tamarind and garlic pepper rasam felt honestly good.
 Then came along summer and I visited hubby’s ancestral village in Chittor, which is typically hot and hotter and that had me wondering on how do they eat rasam in that heat!
 Until, I was served with this beauty.
 The first time I had this, I drank two glasses of it after I finished eating it with rice.

 Made with raw mangoes and mint, this rasam is perfect for summer.
 Cooling and so refreshing.
-N’s granny owns a mango orchard in the village and he tells me that every summer they would walk upto the orchard to pluck the raw mangoes and those would be used to make the rasam after the mint would be plucked from the kitchen garden.
+N’s granny owns a mango orchard in the village and he tells me that every summer they would walk to the orchard to pluck the raw mangoes and those would be used to make the rasam after the mint would be plucked from the kitchen garden.
 A lifestyle we all aspire for and which was so common even till sometime ago?

-So here the recipe of N’s granny’s summer rasam, the raw mango and mint rasam.
+So here the recipe of N’s granny’s summer rasam, the raw mango mint rasam.
 I promise try this and it will be the only rasam you will be making this summer.